hughbarney/zepl/README.md

 A tiny Emacs Editor core with a tiny lisp extention language in less than 2500 lines of C.

-Zepl is a Zep[x] based editor with a lisp extension language.
-The lisp extension language was derived from Tiny-Lisp[x].
+Zepl is a Zep[8] based editor with a lisp extension language.
+The lisp extension language was derived from Tiny-Lisp[7].

 > A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.
 > -- <cite>Antoine de Saint-Exupery</cite>